arvchahal/sparse-GP-kernel-combinations-audio-forecasting/README.md

 - Step size tuning affected how confidently (and how accurately) the model predicted.
 - Varying inducing points had less impact than anticipated, suggesting a broad robustness in how the sparse GP model leveraged them.

-## Reference Paper

-For more details, see our accompanying paper, *"Kernel Combinations for Sparse Gaussian Processes in Correlated Web Traffic Forecasting"*.
-It provides:

-- **Introduction:**
-  Motivation for Sparse GPs and multiple kernels in time series forecasting.

-- **Related Work:**
-  Background on kernel methods, sparse approximations, and time series synchronization.

-- **Methods:**
-  Data preprocessing, model formulation, ELBO optimization, and the role of inducing points.

-- **Experiments:**
-  Detailed analysis of step size, inducing points, and kernel weight optimization results.

-- **Discussion:**
-  Insights into kernel combinations, uncertainty calibration, and directions for improving model interpretability and robustness.

 ## How to Use

 1. **Data Preparation:**